pinglmlcv/pingliu264/_pages/about.md

 News:
 ======
+* June 2026: Our work: "RIGI: Rectifying Image-to-3D Generation Inconsistency via Uncertainty-aware Learning" is accepted by IEEE Transactions on Image Processing.
 * May 2026: Our work: "Closed-Form Linear-Probe Dataset Distillation for Pre-trained Vision Models" is posted [online](https://arxiv.org/abs/2605.07194).
 * May 2026: Our work: "Where Concept Erasure Should Occur: Concept–Layer Alignment in Text-to-Video Diffusion Models" is accepted by ICML 2026.
 * Apr 2026: Our work: "ABCDE: Agentic-Based Controlled Dynamic Erasure for Intent-Aware Safety Reasoning" is accepted by Transactions on Machine Learning Research.